opattison/olivermakes/_posts/2016-01-24-aws-tls-certificate-with-jekyll.md

 To be on the safe side, choose _both_ `example.com` and `*.example.com` when setting up the certificate.
 Since only one certificate is allowed per CloudFront distribution, this covers any subdomains needed for the same certificate.

 After following the instructions in the email and approval page to validate the certificate, go back to the CloudFront distribution and select the certificate.

-Set **Viewer Protocol Policy** to “Redirect HTTP to HTTPS”. *Absolutely* set **Custom SSL Client Support** to “Only Clients that Support Server Name Indication (SNI)”.
+*Absolutely* set **Custom SSL Client Support** to “Only Clients that Support Server Name Indication (SNI)”.
 The alternative “All Clients” costs $600 per month because it requires a dedicated IP version of custom SSL support.
 The downside to [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) is that older browsers (4-10 years old) may not properly support TLS and therefore will get a worse experience (no HTTPS) or no experience (if HTTPS-only is specified).
 To support older browsers, HTTPS-only can be turned off since it is not a requirement, but this will mean that `http://example.com` won’t automatically redirect to `https://example.com`.

+Go to the **Behaviors** tab, select the only item and edit it.
+Set **Viewer Protocol Policy** to “Redirect HTTP to HTTPS”.
+(One can also specify this setting on initial distribution configuration but afterward it is configured in this section.)

 {% assign image = page.image[3] %}
 {% include block/image--imgix.html class="image screenshot" %}